-Without capture planning, it's chaos with all your effort concentrated during the proposal preparation phase and again during negotiation.
+Without capture planning, it's chaos.
+All your effort is concentrated during the proposal preparation phase and again during negotiation.
 That means long, hectic hours racing against the clock

 With capture planning the effort is distributed throughout the stages of pursuit and it gets easier after proposal submission as you move into negotiation and award.
 There is no overwhelm.